Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/wands/picker.md

 # Picker Wand

-A wand that allow to pick-up a block and place where you want
+A wand that allows you to pick-up a block and place it where you want

 <ItemImage id="justdynathings:picker_wand" scale="4.0"/>